Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Encoding for Mutual Broadcasting

+\DG{ An illustration of the RODD signaling scheme is given in Fig.~\ref{fig:signals}(a)--(b).
+Fig.~\ref{fig:signals}(a) plots the transmitted signal of a node in three consecutive frame intervals, separated by dash-dotted lines.
+Each frame carries one signature representing a message, which consists of mostly off-slots and a smaller number of on-slots, where the signal takes the values of $\pm1$.
+Fig.~\ref{fig:signals}(b) plots the received signal of the same node, which is the superposition of all neighboring nodes' transmissions subject to fading, corrupted by noise and interference from non-neighbors.
+The received signal is erased whenever the node transmits (hence the blank segments in the waveform). }

-In general, the decoding problem node $X_0$ faces is to identify, out of a total of $N=2^lK$ signatures from all its neighbors, which $K$ signatures were selected.
+Given the received signal, the decoding problem node $Z_0$ faces is to identify, out of a total of $N=2^lK$ signatures from all its neighbors, which $K$ signatures were selected.
 This requires every node to know the codebooks of all neighbors.
 One solution is to let the codebook of each node be generated using a pseudo-random number generator using its network interface address (NIA) as the seed, so that it suffices to acquire all neighbors' NIAs.
-This, in turn, is a neighbor discovery problem, which has been studied in~\cite{BorEph07AdhocNet, LuoGuo08Allerton, ZhaLuo12PEVA}.
-The discovery scheme proposed in~\cite{LuoGuo08Allerton, ZhaLuo12PEVA} uses similar on-off signalling and also solves a compressed sensing problem.
+This, in turn, is a neighbor discovery problem, which has been studied in~\cite{BorEph07AdhocNet, LuoGuo08Allerton, zhang2013neighbor}.
+The discovery scheme proposed in~\cite{LuoGuo08Allerton, zhang2013neighbor} uses similar on-off signaling and solves a compressed sensing problem.